shekharbiswas/CFD_Simulation/README.md

 ## Introduction

-This project explores how Contracts for Difference (CFDs) can be used to enhance or manage the performance and risk of investment portfolios.
+This project explores how Contracts for Difference (CFDs) can be strategically used to enhance or manage the performance and risk profile of investment portfolios.
-We simulate traditional portfolios and CFD-enhanced portfolios, focusing on risk-return metrics during normal and crisis periods.
+CFDs are leveraged financial instruments that allow investors to speculate on price movements of assets without owning the underlying securities.
+Due to their leverage effect, CFDs can potentially boost returns but also significantly increase risk, making them an attractive yet complex tool for modern portfolio management.

+We simulate two types of portfolios: a traditional investment portfolio composed of stocks and ETFs, and a CFD-enhanced portfolio that introduces leveraged positions via CFDs.
+The goal is to assess how CFDs impact key financial metrics, including total return, volatility, Sharpe Ratio, Maximum Drawdown, Value at Risk (VaR), and Expected Shortfall (ES).

+The project applies various statistical and quantitative techniques:
+- Portfolio simulations using historical price data
+- Risk metric calculations (mean, standard deviation, downside risk measures)
+- Crisis scenario modeling to mimic market crashes
+- Correlation and diversification analysis across assets
+- Comparative analysis between classic and leveraged portfolios.

+By combining financial theory with practical simulation techniques, this project provides insights into the opportunities and risks associated with CFDs, particularly during periods of high market volatility like the COVID-19 crash of 2020 or hypothetical future crises.

 ## What is a CFD?